 Another Kanigher tale in which the hero encounters a taunting bully is "Nine Worlds to Conquer" (Mystery in Space #1, April-May 1951), the first Knights of the Galaxy tale.
 In this science fiction story, the bully's image materializes, not as a piece of mental imagery, but as an actual real life picture that the bully displays on TV screens.
 He superimposes the image on regular broadcasts; it is an image that appears involuntarily to the hero, just like the mental images of his obsession in the other tales.

-A similar themed story to "Play With Fire" from a Kanigher-edited romance comic book is "That Special Man" (Love Stories #152, October - November 1973), a tale which may or may not be by the Kanigher-Pike team.
+A similar themed story to "Play With Fire" from a Kanigher-edited romance comic book is "That Special Man" (Love Stories #152, October - November 1973), a tale which may or may not be by Kanigher.
 It has fewer formal similarities to "Guns of Destiny", however.
 In "That Special Man" the curly-headed man to whom the heroine is attracted is a rock singer.
 The heroine of "That Special Man" has a difficult, abrasive father, just like John Tane.
+"That Special Man" is further discussed in my article about its artist Art Saaf.

 Mystery of the Masked Menace (1960).
 Writer: Robert Kanigher.
 Art: Gil Kane.
 A masked outlaw leaves terrible traps for Johnny Thunder.
 This macabre Western, full of bizarre incidents, anticipates the kind of thriller stories that would frequently appear on the TV series The Wild, Wild West (1965 - 1969).